P

 Editorial approach

-The PlainZIP Editorial Team editorial process follows plainzip's Editorial Standards for Data Journalism.
-Every dataset we cover is traced back to its originating public source — federal agencies, state registries, or authoritative third parties — and we publish the provenance of each statistic so readers can verify it independently.
+The PlainZIP Editorial Team editorial process follows PlainZIP's Editorial Standards for Data Journalism.
+Every dataset we cover is traced back to its originating public source, and we publish the provenance of each statistic on the page so readers can verify it independently.
 We do not accept compensation, sponsorship, or influence from entities we cover.

 When we present derived numbers (rankings, ratios, comparisons), the methodology page documents exactly how the figure was computed.
 If a number cannot be computed consistently across every entity in the dataset, we either disclose the gap or omit the comparison rather than present misleading data.